 Jim Dowling explores recent developments in supporting distributed deep learning on Hadoop—in particular, Hops, a distribution of Hadoop with support for distributed metadata.
 Jim discusses the need for better support for Python and GPUs as a resource and demonstrates how to build a feature store with Hive, Kafka, and Spark.
 Jim also explains why on-premises distributed deep learning is gaining traction and how commodity GPUs provide lower-cost access to massive amounts of GPU resources.

 Distributed deep learning can both massively reduce training time and parallel experimentation, using large-scale hyperparameter optimization.
 Jim offers an overview of recent transformative open source TensorFlow frameworks that leverage Apache Spark to manage distributed training, such as Yahoo’s TensorFlowOnSpark, Uber’s Horovod platform, and Hops’s tfspark, which reduce training time as well as neural network development time through parallel experimentation on different models across hundreds of GPUs, as is typically done in hyperparameter sweeps.

-Jim Dowling is the CEO of Logical Clocks and an associate professor at KTH Royal Institute of Technology in Stockholm.
-Jim is lead architect of Hopsworks, an open-source Data and AI platform, and is a regular speaker at big data industry conferences.
+Jim Dowling is the CEO of Logical Clocks, an associate professor at KTH Royal Institute of Technology in Stockholm, and lead architect of Hopsworks, an open source data and AI platform.
+He’s a regular speaker at big data industry conferences.
 He holds a PhD in distributed systems from Trinity College Dublin.

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com